kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/02-node/03-npm.md

 `P`ackage
 `M`anager

+## Problems updating npm to latest version
+* This is a problem and I've wasted time trying to solve it
+* Here's the solution

+`$ npm install npm@latest -g`

+* I installed node via brew and it seemed to mess things up and then when I installed node globally it caused glitches
+* The above solution got it to work
+* Upgrading `$ brew upgrade npm` did not work

 ## What is NPM?
 * Centralized place where developers share their code with the world
 * Oh, and it's FREE!